 - Be clear about what you support or oppose in the legislation.

-- Provide an email address on written testimony or on the sign-up sheet outside the Council Chambers if you would like to be notified of any possible future actions on this proposal.
-You can also sign up for notification of hearings by topic using the Council's Interested Parties List.
+- Provide an email address on written testimony or on the sign-up sheet outside the Council Chambers if you would like to be notified of any possible future actions on a proposal.

 Council recognition opportunities